PROGRAM MANAGER: Jos Cenens, PhD

-Opportunity: Licensing, product acquisition, contract research, proof of concept leading to scale-up manufacturing, joint development, supplier agreement, consulting
+OPPORTUNITY: Licensing, product acquisition, contract research, proof of concept leading to scale-up to manufacturing, joint development, and/or supplier agreement.

 Anticipated Project Phases or Project Plan

 Phase 2 – Scale up towards commercial use